BioRRW/PUMA-App-Hosting/README.md

 ## My Role & Contributions

-As a [Your Role Here - e.g., DevOps Engineer, System Administrator, Infrastructure Lead], I was responsible for the end-to-end management, enhancement, and migration of the PUMA services.
+As a Data scientist, I was responsible for the end-to-end management, enhancement, and migration of the PUMA services.

 ### Phase 1: Pre-Migration Enhancements & Troubleshooting (Inherited System)